 A recent study found that only 29% of taxpayers have even heard of 529s and know what they are for.
 For comparison’s sake 32% not only know about 401(k) retirement plans but also put money into them every paycheck.
 And that 32% figure is itself nothing to brag about.

 It gets worse.
-Fewer than half of all American parents are saving for their children’s education, and the average balance in a 529 is barely $18,000 and wouldn’t cover a year at a state college.
+Fewer than half of all American parents are saving for higher education for their children, and the average balance in a 529 is barely $18,000 and wouldn’t cover a year at a state college.

 That’s why the states – and the professional money managers that run their 529 savings plans – are competing for investment dollars from plan-ahead thinkers like you, and state-by-state differences abound.
 Depending on where you live, there might be state tax benefits to keep you from straying.
 And there might also be tax disadvantages to paying all college costs out of the 529 rather than partially out of current income.
 Also, because 529s remain the property of the donor but are not included for estate tax purposes, they can be used for estate planning purposes – presuming you’re doing estate planning.
 But that’s an entirely different topic.
 It gets complicated, and perhaps you should discuss your goals and options with your financial professional.

-Although there are different ways to save for your children’s education, the important thing is that you do so.
+Although there are different ways to manage saving for higher education for your kids, the important thing is that you do so.
 Start now, even if you just put a few bucks a week into a generic savings account or parking some cash in Treasury bonds.
 You can roll it over into a more optimal vehicle after you and your advisor have determined what that is.